shaisachs/GiftIdeas/README.md

 # Gift Ideas API

-An API which you can use to make note of gift ideas throughout the year - to make buying gifts much easier!
+An API which you can use to make note of gift ideas throughout the year - to make buying gifts much easier.
+[Check it out on Mashape!](https://market.mashape.com/shaisachs/gift-ideas/)

 Basic CRUD functionality on all resources is supported.
 Authentication uses RapidAPI headers.
 Full Swagger doc at /swagger.